25 of the Best Irish Comedians: The Irish Humour

 9 Dara O’Briain

-We can’t have a guide to the most talented Irish comedians without mentioning everyone’s favourite Wicklow man, Dara O’Briain.
-He is most famous for hosting the UK show ‘Mock of The Week’ as well as ‘Blockbusters’, ‘Robot Wars’, ‘Dara and Eds Great Big Adventure’, and so much more.
+We can’t have a guide to the most talented Irish comedians without mentioning everyone’s favourite Wicklow man: Dara O’Briain.
+He is most famous for hosting the UK shows ‘Mock of The Week‘, ‘Blockbusters‘, ‘Robot Wars‘, ‘Dara and Ed’s Great Big Adventure‘, and so many more.

-Dara first began his presenting career for Irish broadcaster RTÉ, hosting a children’s show while he was also making rounds on the Irish comedy scene, not long after he had finished studying at University College in Dublin.
-He became quite the star in Ireland after hosting the topical panel show ‘Don’t Feed the Gondolas‘.
+Dara began his presenting career for Irish broadcaster RTÉ, hosting a children’s show while making rounds on the Irish comedy scene, not long after he had finished studying at University College in Dublin.
+After hosting the topical panel show ‘Don’t Feed the Gondolas‘, he became quite the star in Ireland.

-In spite of his success, Dara left the show in its fifth season to pursue comedy festivals in Adelaide and Melbourne.
-Shortly after, he co-founded the production company ‘Happy Endings,’ one of its most famous shows in Ireland being ‘The Panel’.
-The show quickly became very popular and was nominated for ‘Best Entertainment Show’ at the Irish Film and Television awards.
+Despite his success, Dara left the show in its fifth season to pursue comedy festivals in Adelaide and Melbourne.
+Shortly after, he co-founded the production company ‘Happy Endings,’ one of its most famous shows in Ireland being ‘The Panel‘.
+The show quickly became popular and was nominated for ‘Best Entertainment Show’ at the Irish Film and Television Awards.

-Dara is one of the most sought-after Irish comedian hosts in Britain and Ireland and you’ll find him touring regularily.
+Dara is one of Britain and Ireland’s most sought-after Irish comedian hosts, and you’ll find him touring regularly.
 If you can, you must check out Dara O’Briain live.
 This talented Irish comedian will make you cry laughing.

 Dara O’Briain and his Tayto